 In Indiana, your nonprofit corporation name must include "corporation," "incorporated," "limited," "company," or an abbreviation.

-You will need to create and file nonprofit articles of incorporation with the Indiana Secretary of State.
+You will need to create and file nonprofit articles of incorporation with the Indiana Secretary of State and pay the $50 filing fee (as of June 2020).
 The Indiana Secretary of State has a fillinable articles of incorporation form on its website which you can use to create and mail in your articles.
 Or, you can file your articles online.
 Follow the instructions on the Secretary of State's website for completing and filing your articles.

 You must include the following statement in your articles: "This corporation is a public benefit corporation."
 Your articles also must contain the street address of the corporation's initial registered office in Indiana and the name of the corporation's initial registered agent; the name and address of each incorporator; and whether or not the corporation will have members.
 See Ind.
 Code 23-17-3-2 for more on what is required in nonprofit articles of incorporation under state law.